 Round 1 Rural Research and Development for Profit

-The Minister for Agriculture, the Hon Barnaby Joyce MP, approved funding of $26.7 million (GST exclusive) for 12 projects under round one of the programme.
+The Minister for Agriculture and Water Resources, the Hon Barnaby Joyce MP, approved funding of $26.7 million (GST exclusive) for 12 projects under round one of the programme.

 The projects cover innovative R&D projects including improved irrigation practices, biological control of weeds and pests, using the latest imaging and robotic technologies to improve yield from some tree crops and development of the Southern Australia aquaculture industry.

 The Rural R&D for Profit programme aims to realise productivity and profitability improvements for primary producers through: